HR executive says the security sector is underrated as a career choice

 It was the College, however, which arranged a series of interviews for its students, designed to introduce them to the world of work, which would stand them in good stead for their first full time role.
 Nancy had four of these, including one each with a Social Media organisation, a Theatre Group, and a Marketing Company.
 On the face of it each of those alternatives to the Ashridge Group, a business concerned with security services and facilities management, could well have seemed more interesting and attractive.

-“I got offers from three of the interviews but there was never any doubt in my mind which to take up.
+Nancy explains: “I got offers from three of the interviews but there was never any doubt in my mind which to take up.
 Most important of all was the “connection” I immediately made to the Directors at Ashridge, Emma and Mark Walker.
 The whole working atmosphere was positive and friendly, and I was really impressed with their business philosophy.
 It was my first real insight to the importance of HR matters inside a commercial organisation”.

-Emma Walker comments “what many people don’t immediately understand is that our business succeeds primarily because of the quality of our staff.
+Emma Walker comments “What many people don’t immediately understand is that our business succeeds primarily because of the quality of our staff.
 We put people first, not only because it guarantees a positive place to work but because we know that the ultimate beneficiaries will be our customers.
 They need to trust and depend upon our professionalism and our personalities too.
 With Nancy, we could tell that she had an almost natural understanding of that”.

 With absolutely no regrets in hindsight, she is now fully integrated in the organisation.
 Working first as Emma Walker’s executive assistant across a range of administration and support tasks, she was soon offered the role as HR Executive, responsible for key tasks such as training, staff development, payroll and disciplinary processes for a workforce of some 85 people, seven based at the company’s scenic rural headquarters in Aylesbury, the rest located across the company’s operations nationwide.